What is Antimicrobial Technology?

 Antimicrobial technology works at a cellular level to continually disrupt the growth and reproduction of microorganisms.
 It operates a multi-modal attack, damaging the protein, cell membrane, DNA and internal systems of a microbe.
 Once infused into a product, antimicrobial technology will start to work as soon as a microorganism comes into contact with the protected surface.

-An antimicrobial additive is a liquid, powder or masterbatch pellet that contains an appropriately registered antimicrobial agent.
+An antimicrobial additive is a substance that contains an appropriately registered antimicrobial agent.
 Integrated at the stage of manufacture, an antimicrobial additive will provide around-the-clock hygienic protection for the expected lifetime of a product.
 Additive formulations are based on a series of factors including target material and production processes.
+Microban offers antimicrobial additives in the following forms:

 Antimicrobial technology typically contains one of three inorganic ingredients: silver, zinc or copper.
 The technology can also utilise organic ingredients such as Quaternary Ammonium Compounds (QUATs).
 The chosen biocide is largely dependent on the product type, where in the world it will be sold, and what efficacy claims the manufacturer is looking to make.